 Day 23: Ljubljana/Bled (Drive)

-We start the day with a tour of "Bela Ljubjana."
-A drive through the streets of this sunny city reminds us of the buildings of both Vienna and Prague.
+This morning is dedicated to exploring beautiful Ljubljana.
+A drive through the streets of this sunny city shows us buildings reminiscent of both Vienna and Prague.
 The difference, however, is that the Slovene capital is tiny by comparison, small enough to be easily visited on foot.
 We go up to the city's highest point to visit the 16th century castle, then descend to the lower city to see Trg Naradnih Herojev, the square housing one of the world’s newest parliaments.
-We continue on foot to visit the old town with its large university, philharmonic hall, the square of the three bridges and explore the open air and indoor city markets.
-Next we travel to Lake Bled.
-Reflecting the high peaks of the Julian Alps, the lake has always been considered sacred to the locals.
-We start with a visit of the castle perched on a cliff overlooking the town.
+We continue on foot to visit the old town, with its large university and philharmonic hall.
+Ljubljana is marked by the architecture of Jože Plečnik*, known for his ability to create buildings that seamlessly blended the older city and the needs of a modern society.
+Plečnik’s architecture was created between World War I and II, and was designated a UNESCO World Heritage Site in 2021.
+We explore his Triple Bridge across Ljubljanica River, as well as some of the city’s indoor and outdoor markets.
+After our discovery of Ljubljana, we journey on to Lake Bled.
+Reflecting the high peaks of the Julian Alps, this romantic lake has always been considered sacred to the locals.
+We start with a visit to medieval Bled Castle, perched on a cliff overlooking the town.
 Offering stunning views of the lake, the castle is also home to a small historical museum with artefacts dating back to the time of the Romans.
-At the shores of Lake Bled we embark on a boat ride to Slovenia's only island, home to a Baroque church dedicated to Our Lady of the Lake.
+At the shores of Lake Bled, we embark on a boat ride to Slovenia's only island, home to a Baroque church dedicated to Our Lady of the Lake.

 Overnight: Hotel Park, Bled (1 night) (B)

 A journey through charming villages and lovely scenery today as we cross back into Croatia and continue on to Plitvice Lakes.